Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 The edible part of the mollusk is the whitish-pink, fleshy interior adductor muscle that’s responsible for opening and closing the shell.

 The meat is sold as either dry-packed or wet-packed.
-Wet-packed scallops have been soaked in brine to plump them up and they shrivel when cooked.
+Wet-packed scallops have been soaked in brine solution to plump them up, and they shrivel when cooked.
 Dry-packed scallops have no added brine and are pure scallop meat.

 What Do Scallops Look Like?

 Scallops have a round, fan-shaped creamy-pink shell that opens and closes.
 The creatures swim rapidly by opening and closing their shells.
-Multiple tiny blue eyes along the rim of the shell allow the scallop to detect light and dark.
+Multiple tiny blue eyes along the shell’s rim allow the scallop to detect light and dark.

 How to Cook Scallops

-Scallops are delicious when cooked properly, and while both sea and bay varieties can be skewered and cooked on the grill, certain cooking methods are more specialized for each variety.
+Scallops are delicious when cooked properly, and while both sea and bay varieties can be skewered and cooked on the grill, specific cooking methods are more specialized for each variety.

 Prepare fresh scallops by removing the scallop shells and the roe, and rinsing the scallops in cold water.
 Dry the scallops by patting them gently with a paper towel to remove excess moisture.
 Handle the meat gently because scallops are soft and can easily be damaged.